Shilajit: “The Destroyer of Weakness”

 The Risks of Shilajit Wannabes

 Most of the language being used by these duplicitous companies is euphemistic in nature.
-When they say “organic,” what do they really mean?
-In the U.S., any company can slap the word “organic” on their product and pass it off as the real deal.
-But only the United States Department of Agriculture USDA and Food and Drug Administration (FDA) can certify products as “organic.”
+When they say “certified,” what do they really mean?
+In the U.S., any company can slap the word “certified” on their product and pass it off as the real deal.
+But the majority of these crude tar products have not been water purified and are chalked full of contaminant and ever fecal mater!
+These less scrupulous supplement companies sell crude tar resin, even though traditionally shilajit was first water-purified prior to consumption to remove potential contaminants.

-In 2016, NaturalNews blew the whistle on Healthforce Superfoods, a now-defunct supplement company that was selling shilajit products in the U.S. and Canada contaminated by lead and arsenic.
-Canada went so far as to ban shilajit entirely after identifying several fake companies passing off unapproved products as “natural” despite containing copious amounts of lead.
+In 2016, NaturalNews blew the whistle on Healthforce Superfoods, a supplement company that was selling shilajit products in the U.S. and Canada contaminated by lead and arsenic.
+Canada went so far as to attempt to ban shilajit entirely after identifying several fake companies passing off unapproved products as “purified” despite containing copious amounts of lead.

 A lot of shilajit products out there are “rated” by one or more so-called verification companies including ConsumerLabs, The U.S. Pharmacopeial Convention, or NSF International.
 While these organizations do provide a certain level of quality testing, they can’t guarantee that a product is safe for human consumption.